mbukatov/tendrl-wiki/Enabling-Https-on-tendrl-server.md

    See [Firewall Configuration]() section for more details (especially if you are using iptables or firewalld zones).

-Note: If you have a web browser open with Tendrl web during this procedure and you use default self signed SSL certificates, your browser won't be able to display Tendrl web correctly and you will need to TODO reload/restart it to be able to access Tendrl web.
-In normal cases when you use custom certificate signed with CA which is already trusted by your browser, the transition is smooth, without any distruptions.
+If you have a web browser open with Tendrl web or Grafana dashboard during this procedure, you will need to reload the page.
+This step is important especially if you use self signed SSL certificates.